patternfly/patternfly-elements/docs/content/theme/writing-web-component-styles.md

 ```
   @import "../../pfe-sass/pfe-sass";

-  // Pull in all themes with broadcast variables
+  // Pull in all contexts with broadcast variables
   @include theme-contexts;
 ```